 Agency and Temp Workers

-However, there are many different types of worker, and there are different rules and regulations which apply to them, so you may find that your particular situation is governed by different rules.
-Below is a list of all the different types of worker and how employment law affects them.
+Agency and Temp Workers – However, there are many different types of workers, and there are different rules and regulations which apply to them, so you may find that your particular situation is governed by different rules.
+Below is a list of all the different types of workers and how employment law affects them.

 Agency workers, also known as ‘temps’, are eligible for many of the same rights as permanent or fixed-term workers, although they are not likely to receive as many benefits as those who are directly employed by the company.